Stock4 Rules

 REAR must be zero toe and up to one degree of camber as the car comes from the factory.
 Absolutely NO rear steer.

 Aftermarket upper control arms and rear adjusters are allowed to achieve camber.
 Lower control arms must remain completely stock with no modifications.
+Both lower control arms must be the same length.

 No more than 1/4″ difference from left to right on wheelbase.
 Zero Tolerance above 1/4″.

 Shock and Springs must be stock for make and model and placement.
 Springs can not be cut.
 Shocks and Springs may not be altered in any way including heating of springs or other means to collapse them.
+Up to three (total) spring rubbers are allowed on the car for adjustments.

 Stock wheels only for make and model.
 All must be the same size and offset.
-An aftermarket wheel is allowed on the right front for safety but must have the exact same measurements as the other three wheels.
+An aftermarket wheel is allowed on the right front for safety but must have the same measurements as the other three wheels.

 DOT Treadwear 400 and higher.
 The lowest aspect ratio of 60.
 Tires must be the same size on all four corners.